chrismahsu/AndroidApps/README.md

 ### app permissions ordered all apps 20230213.csv
-csv table storing the permission request of an app (with the corresponding version)
+csv table storing the permission request of an app (with the corresponding version); in zip format
 |app_link|app_version|permission|
 |--|--|--|